Medicare Insurance Plans in the state of Maine

 *Low-Income Subsidy (Extra Help) Program: In 2017, you may qualify if you have up to $18,090 in yearly income ($24,360 for a married couple) and up to $13,820 in resources ($27,600 for a married couple).

 Similar to the Extra Help program, you may qualify for the Maine Rx Plus program, which helps reduce the costs of prescription drugs for those who qualify.
 If you qualify for this program, you could save up to 15% on brand name prescription drugs and up to 60% on generic prescription drugs.

 *Data from Medicare.gov

 Medicare can be a complicated program.
 Visit Medicare.gov for more detailed information.
-If you want to compare Maine Medicare insurance plans, call Medicare Solutions to speak with a licensed sales agent.
+If you want to compare Medicare insurance plans, you may call Medicare Solutions to speak with a licensed sales agent.
 They can help you find the Medicare options that best fit your needs and budget.